SametToptas/deneme/README.md

 - Save the QGS file.
 - You can repeat the process of synchronising for other devices by repeating this last process.

+# Web Interface

+This section describes how to visualise the data stored in the database on the web.
+First, the section provides a brief introduction on the required technologies, including NodeJS, Visual Studio Code and GitHub.
+Second, the code is presented that can be used to visualise the collected field data.

+## 13.Technologies